isaacramiez00/predicting_turnover/README.md

 ### In the Future

-In the future, I would like to create a profit curve.
+In the future, I would like to create a profit curve to display the costs of employee turnover.

 Create Partial Dependence Plots to illustrate the relationships between features and the predictions of a employee turnover.

+Have a test script written out for Frank.

 # References